Lunar Exploration Analogue Deployment (LEAD)

 analogue deployments" to gain knowledge and hands-on experience.
 These "

 out-in-the-field" exercises aim to put rover prototypes in harsh environments to test navigation systems, practise collecting samples, validate the time and tools needed to execute specific rover operations, and identify possible problems.

 The field test conducted in Montérégie had two major objectives:

 To gather realistic travel information during remote operations

 In order to plan real lunar missions, operators need to assess the impact of varying terrains on speed and distance covered, as well as identify the degree of autonomy best suited for the surface explored.

 The Juno rover was equipped with a suite of sensors and instruments.
 It was remotely operated using the CSA's Apogy software, an operations system that allows for simultaneous procedures with multiple operators and tools.
 Since the rover was controlled from a distance, operators had to account for a lag between their commands and the action carried out by the rover, exactly like a real lunar mission.

 European Space Operations Centre (ESOC) (Germany)

-Role: Remotely operate and perform a series of tests on the Juno rover, and shadow the CSA control team in Saint-Hubert.
+- Role: Remotely operated and performed a series of tests on the Juno rover, and shadowed the CSA control team in Saint-Hubert.